Shivayetii/python/python/mongoDB/notes/README.md

               service docker status

-           * Second one is  docker-hub account or docker-hub authentication credentials
+           * Second one is  docker-hub account or docker-hub authentication credentials.

-           * In docker-hub registry available the latest official images
+           * In docker-hub registry available the latest official images.

-           * In our case we  need to deploy MongoDB image for that by we need to pull the image from docker-hub
+           * In our case we  need to deploy MongoDB image for that by we need to pull the image from docker-hub.

-           * If we want to deploy our image in our custom-network first we need to create network we can also
+           * If we want to deploy our image in our custom-network first we need to create network we can also.

              deploy our image in default network for that no need to create any network by using normal commands

-             we can access appliction
+             we can access appliction.

               * first step is pull image

-                * If we want to downlod latest MongoDB docker image in our VM we can use below command
+                * If we want to downlod latest MongoDB docker image in our VM we can use below command.

                   docker pull mongo

-                * If we want to downlod specific MongoDB docker image in our VM we can use below command
+                * If we want to downlod specific MongoDB docker image in our VM we can use below command.

                   docker pull mongo:4.2.2

-               * If we want to check the Docker images download in your system or not you can run the below  command
+               * If we want to check the Docker images download in your system or not you can run the below  command.

                   docker images

-            * second step is create container and run that container
+            * second step is create container and run that container.

-               * If we want to run our container in detach mode (Background process) we can run below this command
+               * If we want to run our container in detach mode (Background process) we can run below this command.

                  docker run --name mongodb -d mongo

-               *  If we want to access that application in broswer you can run below this command
+               *  If we want to access that application in broswer you can run below this command.

                  docker run --name mongodb -d -p 27017:27017 mongo